Crypt0Genesis/OraiChain-Node/README.md

 ************************************************************************************************************************
 **Additional Information:**

 We've implemented options for downloading snapshots, allowing users to select the desired image.
-A special acknowledgment to Polkachu and Blockval for extending their snapshot services to the Orai community.
+A special acknowledgment to OWALLET and Blockval for extending their snapshot services to the Orai community.

 Efforts are underway to swiftly deploy our own Orai validator dashboard, Sentry node, RPC, and snapshots.
 Once available, we'll promptly share them with our Orai community.
 In the interim, we'll utilize the snapshots provided by Polkachu and Blockval.